Vixzyeee/Infrastructure_Docs/Python/python-reference/builtins/types/README.md

 - types
 - constants
 - internal helpers
-  Objects exposed for interpreter and runtime coordination, not public APIs
+  Objects exposed for interpreter and runtime coordination, not intended as public APIs

 that exist in the global namespace without requiring imports.